markandey1414/rnp/README.md

-# RNP (Rust NumPy)
+# RNP (Rust for NumPy)

-### An end to end ipmlementation of NumPy in Rust starting from scratch.
+This project is a standard implementation of numpy in rust.
+I took the inspiration from Maharshi Pandya's original project of making numpy in C. Check here: https://github.com/smolorg/smolar

-### This is a basic implementation of NumPy in Rust that I have implemented as a side project.
-Right now it contains the basic array operations such as addition, subtraction and dot product.
+As of now it contains the basic array operations such as addition, multiplication, transpose and some shape shifting xD.
+This is a Rust project, which means you need to create an environment to run it.
+`cargo new {project name}`
+The above code creates a cargo project for the implementation part, and then, you can run it and maybe try off something new onto it!

+I'm lazy with error handling that's why I went with rust.
-Just run the `main.rs` file independently for now; I will create a whole crate for it shortly.
+Just run the `main.rs` file independently for now
+All the datatypes are mostly in float (f32).

+Comments in the code will help you navigate the understanding of syntax.
-first error that I made: never use ';' when returning a generic :`)
+// first error that I made: never use ';' when returning a generic :`)

 ## Why Rust?